 Since the end of the 2019 financial year, advance tax confirmations (ATCs) granted by the Luxembourg tax authorities before 1 January 2015 (i.e., under the administrative procedure in force until 31 December 2014) are no longer binding.
 Taxpayers that are concerned by this measure will be able to introduce a new request in compliance with the current administrative procedure.
-With respect to taxpayers that have a diverging financial year end (i.e., those taxpayers that have a financial year end diverging from the calendar year end), the tax authorities accepted that these taxpayers may file an ATC request before the closing date of their 2020 financial year end.
-However, a new request can only be successful as long as the transactions have not produced full effect at the time of expiry of the ATC.
+With respect to taxpayers that have a diverging financial year end (i.e., those taxpayers that have a financial year end diverging from the calendar year end), the tax authorities allow an ATC request to be filed before the closing date of their 2020 financial year end.
+However, a new request will only be successful if the transactions will not have produced their full effect at the time of expiry of the ATC.

 Investment tax credits

-Investment tax credits are available to Luxembourg companies and Luxembourg PEs of non-resident companies for their qualifying investments physically used in a country of the European Economic Area.
-As a general rule, qualifying investments include, among others, tangible depreciable assets other than buildings and livestock, and mineral and fossil deposits.
-As such, tax credits can be available to Luxembourg companies for certain assets financing, for example, aeroplanes or software that has been acquired (as opposed to self-developed), and can be extended, inter alia, to the shipping industry under specific rules.
+Investment tax credits are available to Luxembourg companies and Luxembourg PEs of non-resident companies for their qualifying investments that are physically used in a country of the European Economic Area.
+As a general rule, qualifying investments include, among others, tangible depreciable assets other than buildings and livestock, as well as mineral and fossil deposits.
+As such, tax credits are available to Luxembourg companies to finance certain assets; for example, aeroplanes or software that has been acquired (as opposed to developed in-house), and can be extended, inter alia, to the shipping industry under specific rules.

 International developments and local responses